ThomasMcLaughlin1/Genome_Assembly_Pipeline/README.md

 - cancel job: scancel <jobID>

 # Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.
+Contributions are welcome, please open an issue or submit a pull request.

+# References